Open

 - Salaries and wages, including mandatory employer benefits.

-- Professional, technical and specialized services, such as consultants.
+- Professional, technical and specialized services.

 - Software and computer equipment.

-- Telecommunications and data communications services.
+- Printing and communications services.

 Eligible geographic areas